huggingface/blog/paligemma.md

 # PaliGemma – Google's Cutting-Edge Open Vision Language Model

+Updated on 23-05-2024: We have introduced a few changes to transformers PaliGemma implementation around fine-tuning, which you can find in this [notebook](https://colab.research.google.com/drive/1x_OEphRK0H97DqqxEyiMewqsTiLD_Xmi?usp=sharing).

 PaliGemma is a new family of vision language models from Google.
 PaliGemma can take in an image and a text and output text.

 The team at Google has released three types of models: the pretrained (pt) models, the mix models, and the fine-tuned (ft) models, each with different resolutions and available in multiple precisions for convenience.